albedo-engine/swizzler/README.md

 ### Manual

-You can manually generate a new texture by providing the channel to extract for each texture source:
+You can manually generate a new texture by providing the channel to extract for each source:

 ```sh
 $ swizzler manual -i ./texture_1.png:0 -i ./texture_2.png:0 ...
 ```

-Each `-i` argument takes the input source, followed by the delimiting  character `:`, and the channel to read.
+Each `-i` argument takes a source, followed by the delimiting  character `:`, and the channel to read.

 The position of each `-i` argument is used to select the destination channel.